 The most important part of guest blogging (for you) will likely be your guest post bio.
 This is usually the only place you should include self-promotion links back to your website, blog, product, service, book, etc. What you write in this section will depend on your guest blogging goals.

-- If your goal is to increase followers to your social accounts, do this by adding a line to the end of your bio that says “Follow me on (insert your top social network and link here).”
+- If your goal is to increase followers of your social accounts, do this by adding a line to the end of your bio that says something like, “Follow me on (insert your top social network and link here).”

 How to Be the Best Guest Blogger

 If you’re aiming to become a regular contributor to a blog, or simply want the blog owner to brag about what a great guest blogger you are, then be sure to do your best to promote your post to throughout your own audience.
 The blog owner will love it if you send new readers their way.

 Also, be sure to reply to comments or questions that people leave on your post.
 That will go a long way if you are working to build authority in your industry.